-Throughout this period, the Board of Directors committed substantial time and effort towards strategic planning for the organization’s future.
+Throughout this period, the Board of Directors committed substantial time and effort toward strategic planning for the organization’s future.
 As early as 1992, the land trust had been considering whether to expand its service area beyond the McKenzie River watershed.
 In 2000, with support from the Land Trust Alliance, the Oregon Community Foundation, and the Spirit Mountain Community Fund, MRT launched the Many Rivers Program to expand operations to seven additional watersheds in western Oregon.
 This expansion allowed the Trust to provide professional services from the Cascade mountains to the Oregon coast.
-Since 2000, our service area has included the watersheds of the Siuslaw, Long Tom, Upper Willamette, Coast and Middle Forks of the Willamette, Umpqua, Siuslaw, and coastal streams and lakes from Reedsport to Yachats.
+Since 2000, our service area has included the watersheds of the Long Tom, Upper Willamette, Coast and Middle Forks of the Willamette, Umpqua, Siuslaw, and coastal streams and lakes from Reedsport to Yachats.
 In 2021, we expanded our coastal service area to stretch from Reedsport north to Lincoln City, and opened our first field office in Newport.

 The Trust made the front page of Eugene’s Register-Guard newspaper in November 2001 when biologists from the Oregon Department of Fish and Wildlife and the Willamette National Forest discovered an endangered fish called Oregon chub on Big Island’s Grier/Pappas easement.
 Although the scientists had expected to find native fishes in their routine survey of the property’s side channels and backwaters, the Oregon chub discovery was a huge surprise.
 Oregon chub were last documented in the McKenzie River in 1899 and were considered extinct in the watershed.
 The scientists hypothesized that thanks to its incredible backwater sloughs, large logs and deep, cold pools the Big Island property had been a safe haven for the chub for many years.
 Biologists spent four days catching and releasing over 250 Oregon chub, documenting a viable population of the fish.
 The discovery on the Big Island site made this Trust holding even more important than originally thought.